 You can now choose from a world of options under our BVI itinerary tab.

-We offer custom itineraries in Grenada and The Grenadines, July through October every year.
+We offer custom itineraries in Grenada, St Vincent & The Grenadines, June through October every year.
 Join us to explore the unspoiled beauty this Caribbean paradise offers.
 Whether you are looking to hone in your kiteboarding skills or simply frolic in the cascading waterfalls and crystal blue surround, this unique escape has something to offer everyone.
 Contact us for more details on a customized itinerary.